drashland/sinco/README.md

 ## Why Use Sinco?

 Sinco is a first of it's kind for Deno, allowing you, the developer, to test the UI and UX of your web apps.
-Sinco provides many utilities to do so, and doesn't require any npm modules or the `--unstable` flag, it is simply a layer on top of headless chrome.
+Sinco provides many utilities to do so, and doesn't require any npm modules or the `--unstable` flag, it is simply an API wrapper around headless chrome.

 Sinco takes concepts from the following: